The Paul Law Firm P.C.

 A cross-over accident occurs when:

-• third party (not your employer or co-worker) caused or contributed to the accident
+• A third party (not your employer or co-worker) caused or contributed to the accident

 In these situations, workers’ compensation may cover medical care and wage benefits, while a third-party personal injury claim may allow recovery of additional damages not available under workers’ compensation.